Internet in Bangladesh: Internet censorship and surveillance

 The BTRC again blocked YouTube access in September 2012 after Google, Inc. ignored requests to remove the controversial film, Innocence of Muslims, from the site.

 On 16 May 2013 BTRC asked the international internet gateway operators to reduce the upload bandwidth of ISPs by 75% in an effort to prevent illegal VoIP.
 There is speculation that the bandwidth reduction is actually an effort to make it difficult for people to upload ‘problematic’ videos, images, TV talk show clips, etc. in the social media.

 In November and December 2015, the government blocked Facebook and other social media, for a period of twenty-two days.
 The purpose was to quell militant violence and opposition unrest as reactions to a death penalty to two opposition leaders, Salahuddin Quader Chowdhury and Ali Ahsan Mujahid, for war crimes committed in the 1971 independence war.

 In 2019, and continuing into 2020, the government—citing "violence" and "security" issues, and the need to preserve "order"—has limited or blocked internet access to-and-from the Rohingya refugee camps around Cox's Bazar, particularly following organized protests and boycotts by Rohingya there, opposing the government's handling of their crisis.
 The communications blockade continued into 2020, despite objections from the Rohingya community and its global diaspora, and from human rights and aid organizations, and the United Nations, who have complained that the blackout—by limiting essential and urgent communications—increases the refugees' vulnerability to crime, and to the COVID-19 pandemic.

+In 2024, during the July Revolution internet service was intermittently cut off and on including social media services.
+This caused hamper in international business, export oriented industries, freelance industry and communication.
+The internet crackdown ended on 5 August after the resignation of the prime minister.